jacobjeffrey/tmdb-analytics/README.md

 # What This Is

 This is an end-to-end analytics pipeline built around movie data from the 2000s onward.
-I chose this domain because I enjoy movie analytics and wanted something meaningful to practice with.
+I chose this domain because I really got into movies this year and wanted to work with a domain I'm interested in.
 The project pulls data from the TMDB API, lands raw data in Parquet, and uses dbt (DuckDB adapter) to build a clean star schema for analytics.

 With this pipeline, you can run analyses such as:
 - Highest-ROI genres since the 2000s (revenue/budget)